-One other place firearms are not allowed is any place where liquor is sold.
-If you’re heading to a bar with your friends, you should lock up your handgun in your car safe, and pick it up after you leave (sober!).
+One other place firearms are not allowed is in any place where liquor is sold.
+If you’re heading to a bar with your friends, you should lock up your handgun in your car safe and pick it up after you leave (sober!).

 When you’re not carrying your firearms around town, there are a few rules to keep in mind for transporting your guns in the car.

-If you do not have a CCW permit, you can only transport firearms if they are unloaded.
+If you aren’t carrying, you can only transport firearms if they are unloaded.
 In addition to that, the firearm must be:

 - In a close case, box or package;